ExpressionEngine/ExpressionEngine-User-Guide/docs/installation/updating.md

 - If the updater could not automatically rename the installer, rename or remove `system/ee/installer/` directory manually.
 The installer directory can be safely removed after installing ExpressionEngine.
 - To enable one-click updating, make sure your [file permissions](troubleshooting/general.md#file-permissions) are all set.
+- Review the [Version Notes](installation/version-notes.md) for any version-specific changes that you may need to make to your installation.
 - Review [file permissions](troubleshooting/general.md#file-permissions) if something isn't working quite right.